-If you are an adult and work with Japanese colleagues or you’re planning a future trip to Japan for business, our group Japanese Language Classes for Business on Zoom will help.
+If you are an adult and work with Japanese colleagues or you’re planning a future business trip to Japan, our Japanese Language Classes for Business on Zoom helps prepare you.

 We cover business situations in all classes, and also conversation after work and getting to know each other.

 Our Philosophy: Class is intense!
 We’re busy working professionals and come to class to study.
-We use the immersion method – don’t expect to hear much English once class has started.
-We demand that you learn by preparing for class beforehand, then we practice and expand in the classroom setting.
+We demand that you learn by preparing for class beforehand, then we practice and expand in class.
 Then review again at home.
 Expect up to 2 hours preparation each week!

 Class study at JASO is a benefit of membership, so you or your company must be a current JASO member to participate.
 All membership details at www.jaso.org.